matuteiglesias/journal/content/Dev/2025-01-05_Debugged_JSX_and_MDX_issues_in_Next.js_project.md

 **🕒 23:00–23:15**
 **🏷️ Labels**: JSX, MDX, Next.Js, Debugging, Web Development
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address and resolve debugging issues related to JSX structures in the `RepoCardsPage` component and MDX file structures within a Next.js project.
+The session aimed to address and resolve [[debugging]] issues related to JSX structures in the `RepoCardsPage` component and MDX file structures within a Next.js project.

 ### Key Activities
 - **[[Debugging]] JSX in RepoCardsPage**: Implemented minimal placeholders and conducted step-by-step validation to identify and fix JSX structure issues.
 - **[[Troubleshooting]] MDX File Structure**: Provided a minimal MDX example to troubleshoot JSX issues, making key changes and planning the reintroduction of features.
-- **Resolving .mdx Issues in Next.js**: Outlined steps to resolve .mdx file structure and build process issues, including verifying file extensions and debugging syntax errors.
+- **Resolving .mdx Issues in Next.js**: Outlined steps to resolve .mdx file structure and build process issues, including verifying file extensions and [[debugging]] syntax errors.
-- **Code Snippet for Latest Repositories Page**: Developed a simplified code structure for a web page displaying the latest GitHub repositories, focusing on clarity and future enhancements.
+- **Code Snippet for Latest Repositories Page**: Developed a simplified code structure for a web page displaying the latest [[GitHub]] repositories, focusing on clarity and future enhancements.
 - **MDX Page Modification**: Modified an MDX page to include a 'Latest Repositories' section, providing example code and component usage explanations.

 ### Achievements